Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

 What is the distance to be covered in Manaslu Circuit Trek?

 Trekking in Nepal is a safe destination and Manaslu is far safer for any trekkers irrespective of their gender.
-As Manaslu Circuit Trek falls under a restricted zone where solo trekkers will not be allowed to enter from the checkpoint and also it is mandatory for trekkers to have an authorized trekking guide.
+Manaslu Circuit Trek falls under a restricted zone where solo trekkers will not be allowed to enter from the checkpoint and also it is mandatory for trekkers to have an authorized trekking guide.

-All of these make Manaslu Circuit Trek a very safe destination for women, men, senior citizens, and also children.
+All of these make Manaslu Circuit Trek a very safe destination for women, men, senior citizens, and children.

 How fit do I need to be for Manaslu Circuit Trek?

 Fitness level is one of the key components for any trek or hike and when it comes to the Himalayas trek that matters a lot.
-Now, the question is how to fit we need to be for the Manaslu Circuit trek, this can be answered in a simple way.
+Now, the question is how fit we need to be for the Manaslu Circuit trek, this can be answered in a simple way.

 And if you want to complete it in a short period then the hours of day hike might increase.
 So, you have to make sure you are fit enough to hike uphill and downhill with trekking shoes for 5-6 hours per day.